jimi79/share/README.md

 A php script that allow to share files easily, like sprunge.

-There is also some sort of gui, to do copy paste or drag&drop
+There is also some sort of gui, to do copy paste or drag&drop.
+And an url shortener.

 install:
 * have a database